terrajobst/aspire-cli-test/README.md

 ## Linux vs Windows

 I was hoping that this is primarily an issue on Windows, but it's not.
-I was able to reproduce a similar ratio of 10x slower when running in WSL.
-Not sure about bare-metal Linux.
+I was able to reproduce a similar ratio of 10x slower when running in WSL (Arch) as well as Linux on physical machine (CentOS).

 ## What do we do about it?